Strongly Polynomial Time Complexity of Policy Iteration for $L_\infty$ Robust MDPs: Introduction

 \paragraph{Policies and values.} Policies are recipes that define the choice of actions of the agent and the environment.
 They are functions that, given a finite sequence of states and actions (also known as history), return a distribution over actions.
 Given an RMDP and a discount factor, the payoff minimization is achieved over all possible choices of agent policies.
 The value of the agent at a state is the minimal payoff that the agent can guarantee against all policies of the environment.

 \paragraph{$\linf$ uncertainty sets.} A central modeling choice in RMDPs is how we describe the uncertainty of transition probabilities.
 The literature considers several classes of uncertainty, including $(s, a)$-rectangular, $s$-rectangular, and more general non-rectangular models.
 In $(s, a)$-rectangular RMDPs, the environment selects transition probabilities separately for each state-action pair.
-In this paper, we adopt this rectangularity assumption for two reasons: (a)~it matches a common data-driven setting where each state-action $(s,a)$, transition probabilities are estimated from local samples, so uncertainty decomposes across state-action pairs; and (b) it preserves a dynamic-programming structure, yielding robust Bellman operators~\citep{nilim2005robust,iyengar2005robust}.
+In this paper, we adopt this rectangularity assumption for two reasons: (a)~it matches a common data-driven setting where each state-action pair $(s,a)$ has transition probabilities estimated from local samples, so uncertainty decomposes across state-action pairs; and (b) it preserves a dynamic-programming structure, yielding robust Bellman operators~\citep{nilim2005robust,iyengar2005robust}.
 We further assume $\linf$ uncertainty sets, i.e., for every state-action pair $(s, a)$, the true transition vector lies in an $\linf$ ball of radius $\delta_{s,a}$ around a nominal estimate $\nominal_{s,a}$.

-\paragraph{Motivation.} The study of $(s, a)$-rectangular RMDPs with $\linf$ uncertainty sets are motivated by three reasons: (a)~they generalize several classical formalisms, including MDPs, and turn-based stochastic games, where two adversarial players interact over a finite-state graph (see reduction in Appendix~\ref{app:stochastic-games}); (b) they provide a simple and interpretable bound on the \emph{maximum coordinate-wise} estimation error for the transition probabilities~\citep{DBLP:journals/ai/GivanLD00,DBLP:journals/ai/DelgadoBDS16}; and (c) they keep the robust Bellman update computationally efficient~\citep{DBLP:conf/nips/BehzadianPH21}.
+\paragraph{Motivation.} The study of $(s, a)$-rectangular RMDPs with $\linf$ uncertainty sets is motivated by three reasons: (a)~they generalize several classical formalisms, including MDPs, and turn-based zero-sum stochastic games, where two adversarial players interact over a finite-state graph (see reduction in Appendix~\ref{app:stochastic-games}); (b) they provide a simple and interpretable bound on the \emph{maximum coordinate-wise} estimation error for the transition probabilities, which arises naturally from sample-based estimation~\citep{nilim2005robust,DBLP:journals/ai/GivanLD00,DBLP:journals/ai/DelgadoBDS16}; and (c) they keep the robust Bellman update computationally efficient~\citep{DBLP:conf/nips/BehzadianPH21}.
 Hence, $(s, a)$-rectangular RMDPs with $\linf$ uncertainty sets are a fundamental model.

+\paragraph{Exact vs.~approximate value.} While approximation algorithms for RMDPs are well-studied, computing the exact value is important for the following reasons.
+First, the exact value is a fundamental theoretical question: in MDPs with discounted-sum payoffs, strongly-polynomial additive approximation is easy via value iteration, and the seminal work of~\cite{DBLP:journals/mor/Ye11a} establishes a strongly-polynomial algorithm for the exact value.
+Second, for MDPs and RMDPs with discounted-sum objectives, additive approximation guarantees are easy to obtain via value iteration, however, multiplicative-factor approximation (guaranteeing a high fraction of the optimal value) is not easy, and solving for the exact value gives a stronger guarantee.